See more articles

 Consistent internal linking helps search engines understand the preferred versions of your content.

-Ensure all internal links within your website point to the page you want to rank.
-That way, your internal link structure reinforces the authority of the canonical pages and URLs.
+Make sure all internal links within your website point to the canonical URL.
+That way, your internal link structure reinforces the authority of your preferred pages rather than working against your canonical signals.

 Check out our internal linking guide to learn how to boost your SEO efforts with internal links.